devon-smith/HandSensor_Tetris/README.md

 ## Features

 - Accelerometer-Controlled Game: Move the Tetris block to the left or right by accelerating your hand wearing the glove.
-- Raspberry Pi Integration: Game logic and graphics were run on a Raspberry Pi that takes input data from the accelerometer.
+- Raspberry Pi Integration: Game logic and graphics were run on a Raspberry Pi that takes input data from the accelerometer thats attached to ports on the raspberry pi.
 - Theme Song: gmae plays the classic Tetris theme song during the opening sequence using wav file.

 ## Demo Videos